jonelo/jacksum-for-windows/README.md

 # Jacksum FBI for Windows

-The Jacksum File Browser Integration for Microsoft Windows allows you to access features of [Jacksum](https://github.com/jonelo/jacksum) through [HashGarten](https://github.com/jonelo/HashGarten) from the Send To menu at the Microsoft Windows Explorer.
+The Jacksum File Browser Integration for Microsoft Windows allows you to access features of [Jacksum](https://github.com/jonelo/jacksum) through [HashGarten](https://github.com/jonelo/HashGarten) from the Send To menu at the Microsoft File Explorer.

 ## Requirements